 Many individuals choose to reallocate some or all of their 403(b) plans into other retirement accounts, varying based on individual circumstances and retirement goals.
 One option is to roll over funds from a 403(b) into a Precious Metals IRA, giving you the potential benefits of diversification and stability mentioned earlier.

-A Precious Metals IRA is actually a Self-Directed IRA, which is an IRS-approved type of retirement account that is not bound to the limited range of assets that a conventional IRA can hold (funds, stocks, and bonds), but goes beyond to hold alternative assets like precious metals.
+A Precious Metals IRA is actually a Self-Directed IRA, which is an IRS-approved type of retirement account that is not bound to the limited range of assets that a conventional IRA can hold, but goes beyond to hold alternative assets like precious metals.
 Knowing this can help you more easily navigate eligibility rules and rollover steps.

 Am I eligible to roll over my 403(b) plan?

 As long as it complies overall with IRS guidelines, each individual 403(b) plan can be written to have its own rules and stipulations.
 Therefore, the most accurate answer to the question of eligibility requires a case-by-case evaluation.
 Fortunately, Birch Gold pairs you with a Precious Metals Specialist who can help you determine whether your retirement account(s) are eligible for rollover.

 One common caveat is also seen with 401(k) plans.
 You might not be able to roll over your 403(b) plan if you are still working for the employer who set you up with the account.
 And although with some retirement accounts being over the age of 59.5 gets this rule waived, this usually doesn’t happen in the case of 403(b) plans.

 As you set up your retirement savings, we recommend you speak with a tax professional who can review your entire financial situation and give you up-to-date tax advice.

 How do I open a Precious Metals IRA with Birch Gold Group?